Complete Greatest Hits (The Cars album)

 Complete Greatest Hits is a greatest hits album by American rock band the Cars, released on February 19, 2002, by Elektra Records and Rhino Records.
 It contains 20 singles and notable album tracks in chronological order of their original release.
-Sales of the album reignited following Ric Ocasek's death in September 2019.
+Sales of the album reignited following Ric Ocasek's death on September 15, 2019.

-The album was released in Europe as "The Definitive".
-The track listing was the same although the running order was altered.
+The album was also released with different artwork entitled "The Very Best of the Cars".
+In Europe the album was issued as "The Definitive".
+The track selection was the same although the running order was altered.

+This album includes all the tracks from their 1985 compilation Greatest Hits, excluding "Heartbeat City".

 Track listing

 Personnel

-Credits adapted from the liner notes of Complete Greatest Hits.
+Credits adapted from the liner notes.